A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Motivations and Goal

 \subsection{Organization of the paper}

-In section 2, we show the connection between the quantities $A$ and $A'$ to the solution of non-standard \textit{parabolic problems}, the functions $B$ and $B'$ to the solution of non-standard \textit{elliptic problems} and the functions $C$ and $C'$ to the solution of non-standard \textit{Poisson problems}.
-In Section 3, we present a numerical approach for solving non-standard BKEs.
+A review of established stochastic engineering methodologies is given in section 2.
+In section 3, we show the connection between the quantities $A$ and $A'$ to the solution of non-standard \textit{parabolic problems}, the functions $B$ and $B'$ to the solution of non-standard \textit{elliptic problems} and the functions $C$ and $C'$ to the solution of non-standard \textit{Poisson problems}. \lmxxx{In Section 4, an asymptotic formula for D is presented when $T$ and $b$ are large enough.
+This formula relies on quantities of type $C'$.} In Section 5, we present a numerical approach for solving non-standard \lmxxx{PDEs}.
 The method is first presented and applied to the elasto-plastic problem.
 Then, it is applied to the obstacle problem.
 Numerical results are presented.
-In Section 4, we compare the approach proposed in this paper with previous techniques employed for a white noise EPPO.
-Finally, in Section 5, broader impacts of the present method are discussed for promising engineering applications.
+In Section 6, we compare the approach proposed in this paper with previous techniques employed for a white noise EPPO.
+Finally, in Section 7, broader impacts of the present method are discussed for promising engineering applications.